sahib/misc/performance/2_cpu.rst

 This is when the idea of introducing caches between CPU and memory works out.
 Good news: Can be controlled by:

-* Limiting struct sizes to 64 byt
+* Limiting struct sizes to 64 bytes
 * Grouping often accessed data together.
   (arrays of data, not array of structs of data)
-*

 -> employee example